Accepta 2628 – Membrane Cleaner

 - Divert CIP solution to drain and flush membranes with permeate water for 20 minutes or until pH is restored to natural values.

-- Immediately after flushing from stage 1 prepare RO CLEAN C solution at temperatures as indicated below.
+- Immediately after flushing from stage 1 prepare Accepta 2628 solution at temperatures as indicated below.

 - Repeat soak/recycle protocol as per above, carrying out a visual inspection after each step to ensure solution is clean.
 Solution should be refreshed if excessively dirty.